sanua356/kealint-unix-hook/README.md

 > [!WARNING]
 > The `kea-dhcp4`, `kea-dhcp6` and `kea-dhcp-ddns` services send configuration updates to the UNIX socket when they are changed.
 But the `kea-ctrl-agent` configuration sends configuration changes only when the 'config-write' event occurs.
 These are limitations of the algorithm implementation.

+> [!WARNING]
+> The sended to UNIX socket configuration is not redacted, i.e. it contains database passwords in plain text, if those were specified in the original configuration.
+Care should be taken not to expose the UNIX socket to unprivileged users.

 ## Parameters

 `enabled` - Boolean type.
 Determines whether data will be sent to KEALint for verification.